-This course is a review of the major theories of personality such as those developed by Freud, Jung, Horney and Erickson.
-A sampling of non-Western approaches to this topic is also addressed, including Hindu, Buddhist, and Islamic perspectives.
+A review of the major theories of personality such as Freud, Jung, Horney, and Erickson.
+A sampling of non-western approaches to this topic is also addressed including the Hindu, Buddhist, and Islamic perspectives.
 Prerequisite: Psy 101 or permission of instructor.
-Corequisite: Psy 329.
+Co-requisite: Psy 329